 - Improves the local economy by creating jobs and supporting business through the purchase of weatherization materials

-To qualify, the gross income received by all household members must be at or below 60% of the state established poverty guidelines or 200% of the current federally established poverty guidelines – whichever is greater.
+To qualify, the gross income received by all household members must be at or below 60% of the state median income or 200% of the current federally established poverty guidelines – whichever is greater.
 Income documentation and evaluation is required to determine actual eligibility.
 The homeowner will be required to sign authorization forms if determined eligible for assistance.
 Homes that are severely deteriorated and require extensive repairs may be ruled “beyond the scope of the program” and therefore ineligible for weatherization

 To see if you qualify or if you have any questions call us at 360-500-4528 or 1-800-828-4883.
 You will be asked to provide required documentation to establish eligibility prior to scheduling your appointment.